-We have no manufacturing capabilities and depend entirely upon our contract manufacturers to produce OFIRMEV.
-If our contract manufacturers fail to meet our requirements for OFIRMEV, or fail to fully comply with cGMP regulations, we may be unable to meet market demand, and may lose potential revenues.
+We have no manufacturing capabilities and depend entirely upon our sole source contract manufacturer to produce OFIRMEV.
+If our contract manufacturer fails to meet our requirements for OFIRMEV, or fails to fully comply with cGMP regulations, we may be unable to meet market demand, and may lose potential revenues.

 The manufacture of pharmaceutical products requires significant expertise and capital investment, including the development of advanced manufacturing techniques and process controls, and the use of specialized processing equipment.
-We have no such manufacturing capabilities, so we have relied upon Baxter Healthcare Corporation, or Baxter, as our primary source for OFIRMEV.
+We have no such manufacturing capabilities, so we have relied upon contract manufacturers as our source for OFIRMEV.